prog4biol/pfb2019/README.md

      23     941 /var/log/messages
 ```

-You can cluster short switches by concatenating them together, as shown in this example:
+You can cluster short switches by concatenating them together, as
+shown in this example:

 ```
 (~) 104% wc -cl /var/log/messages
      23     941 /var/log/messages
 ```

-Many commands will give a brief usage summary when you call them with the `-h` or `--help` switch.
+Many commands will give a brief usage summary when you call them with
+the **-h** or **--help** switch.

-__Spaces and Funny Characters__
+#### Spaces and Funny Characters

-The shell uses whitespace (spaces, tabs and other non-printing characters) to separate arguments.
-If you want to embed whitespace in an argument, put single quotes around it.
+The shell uses whitespace (spaces, tabs and other nonprinting
+characters) to separate arguments.
+If you want to embed whitespace in
+an argument, put single quotes around it.
 For example:

 ```
 mail -s 'An important message' 'Bob Ghost <bob@ghost.org>'
 ```
 > This will send an e-mail to the fictitious person Bob Ghost.
-The `-s` switch takes an argument, which is the subject line for the e-mail.
-Because the desired subject contains spaces, it has to have quotes around it.
-Likewise, my name and e-mail address, which contains embedded spaces, must also be quoted in this way.
+The **-s** switch takes an
+> argument, which is the subject line for the e-mail.
+Because the
+> desired subject contains spaces, it has to have quotes around it.
+> Likewise, my e-mail address, which contains embedded spaces, must also
+> be quoted in this way.

 Certain special non-printing characters have _escape codes_ associated with them: